 Shortly after this he was awarded the prestigious Grand-Croix of the Légion d’Honneur, a huge and pretty unusual honour for a musician.

 His health deteriorated partially due to his heavy smoking, but he still continued to support his students.
 He died of pneumonia in 1924 at the age of seventy-nine.
 He was given a state funeral.

 Additional Reading and Musical Downloads

-We have nearly 120 arrangements by Gabriel Fauré on our site.
+We have over 120 arrangements by Gabriel Fauré on our site.
 Gabriel Fauré Sheet Music.